arparaschiv/solar-coronal-inversion/README_SLURM.md

 #### 2.b Batch/headless runs

-- The database generating scripts in CLEDB_BUILD directory have a dedicated headless run script *[rundb_1line_slurm.sh](./CLEBD_BUILD/rundb_1line_slurm.sh)* which has slurm headers and all user inputs disabled
+- The database generating scripts in CLEDB_BUILD directory have a dedicated headless run script *[rundb_1line_slurm.sh](./CLEBD_BUILD/rundb_1line_slurm.sh)* which has slurm headers and all where user inputs are disabled.
-The ion to generate the database and the number of cores (that should mirror xx from #SBATCH --ntasks=xx line), along with some path variables may need to be manually edited in the script before running.
-This version of the database generation script will perform disk I/O on $SCRATCH partitions.
+RC resources are asked via the sbatch commands in the script header.
+The ion to generate the database along with some path variables need to be manually edited in the script before running.
+This version of the database generation script will perform disk I/O on $SCRATCH partitions, and not on local directories.
 Databases will be moved back to the /projects/$USER/ directories after computations are finished.

+- Call it using sbatch after editing for the ion and paths to generate for each ion (multiple sbatch commends can be run concurrently if resources are available):

+        sbatch rundb_1line_slurm.sh

 - The bash *[test_cledb_slurm.sh](./test_cledb_slurm.sh)* wrapper script is a starting point for running test/production headless runs via the sbatch command.
 It provisionally calls one of the two above mentioned .py scripts based on a decision tree.

-- The script is be updated/finalized when production runs are ready and data and header ingestion procedures are known.
+- The script is to be *updated/finalized* when production runs are ready and data and header ingestion procedures are known.